 The affiliation with the prestigious Actors Studio allows Inside the Actors Studio to attract the most talented and respected performers in the world to the show.
 The show has received fourteen Emmy nominations.

 In 1994 the Actors Studio, with Lipton at the helm, decided to create an educational program at The New School and the show was a seminar for that program.
 The show began at the John L. Tishman Theater at The New School for Social Research in New York City.
 James Lipton was the fresh-faced host and the actor interviewed was Paul Newman who appeared and spoke about his life in the performing arts.
 The format of this show was billed as a "craft seminar" and was attended only by faculty and students of The New School.

 Newman was a former Actors Studio president and set a high bar for all interviews that followed.
 Unlike most celebrity interview TV shows, Inside the Actors Studio has a slow-paced format and concentrates on the timeless craft of acting rather than asking empty questions about celebrity and gossip.

-No longer affiliated with The New School, Inside The Actors Studio is now designed as a seminar for the master's degree class part of the course curriculum at Pace University.
-The show is run by the independent organization The Actors Studio that was founded in 1947 in New York City.
-The Actors Studio is a small non-profit organization for professional actors, directors and playwrights and has given birth to many successful artists including the classic Marlon Brando who began his acting career at this studio.
+After unaffiliating with The New School, Inside The Actors Studio was redesigned as a seminar for the master's degree class part of the course curriculum at Pace University.
+The show was run by the independent organization The Actors Studio that was founded in 1947 in New York City.
+The Actors Studio was a small non-profit organization for professional actors, directors and playwrights and has given birth to many successful artists including the classic Marlon Brando who began his acting career at this studio.
 Other notables included Ellen Burstyn, Harvey Keitel and Al Pacino who remain co-presidents of the organization.
 The Actors Studio uses both the Stanislavski System and the Method of which they retain exclusive rights to both.

 Noteworthy Dates for Inside the Actors Studio: